Christian Kracht: Personal life

+Kracht is married to German film director Frauke Finsterwalder with whom he has a daughter who was born in 2009.
+They live in Zurich.

 Novels

 The protagonists of Kracht's fiction embark on journeys that take them in search of an elusive moment of immersive, utopian experience or spiritual enlightenment often located in a different nation or culture.
 Their journey usually, but not always, results in disappointment, failure or even death.
-The theme of travel was introduced in Kracht's debut novel Faserland (1995), a text that is often central in the discussion of German pop literature by literary critics and scholars.
-While the first wave of the novel's criticism identified Faserland as a novel about the affirmation of brand names and consumer culture, a second wave of criticism suggested rather that the novels evinces the protagonist's dissatisfaction with his lifestyle and existential "ennui".
+The theme of travel was introduced in Kracht's debut novel, Faserland (1995).
+While the first wave of the novel's criticism identified Faserland as a novel about the affirmation of brand names and consumer culture, a second wave of criticism suggested that the novels evinces the protagonist's dissatisfaction with his lifestyle and existential "ennui".
 Early criticism of the novel suggested the influence of Bret Easton Ellis on his work, with some commentators even accusing him of plagiarism.
 Since the critical re-evaluation of Faserland, however, critics have observed the potential influence on his work by younger German-language writers such as Leif Randt with his 2011 novel Schimmernder Dunst über Coby County (The glistening haze over Coby County).

-The setting of Kracht's second novel 1979 is Iran and begins in medias res against the backdrop of the revolution of the Ayatollah Khomeini during the titular year.
-This novel also deals with alienation and a chiefly Western form of consumer existence, but it depicts the fragility of an apparently decadent Western-metropolitan value system and its powerlessness before the Eastern-totalitarian models of Islamism and Maoism.
-After the supposed frivolousness of Faserland, then, Kracht was now seen as on the way "towards genuine seriousness" in his writing – a view held by critics that was no doubt informed by the context of the September 11 attacks with which the novel's publication coincided.
-Kracht is sceptical about such a reading of his work and argues that he writes literary "light entertainment" and "comedies".
-Thus, during a television appearance on the popular Harald Schmidt Show in 2001, Kracht argued that his book was essentially kitsch.
+The setting of Kracht's second novel 1979 is Iran.
+It begins in medias res against the backdrop of the revolution of the Ayatollah Khomeini during the titular year.
+This novel also deals with alienation and a chiefly Western form of consumer existence, but it depicts the fragility of an apparently decadent Western-metropolitan value system and its powerlessness before the Eastern-totalitarian models of Islam and Maoism.
+After the supposed frivolousness of Faserland, Kracht was now seen as on the way "towards genuine seriousness" in his writing, a view held by critics that was no doubt informed by the context of the September 11 attacks with which the novel's publication coincided.
+Kracht is skeptical about such a reading of his work and argues that he writes literary "light entertainment" and "comedies."
+Thus, during a television appearance on the popular Harald Schmidt show in 2001, Kracht argued that his book was essentially kitsch.